 The mvdelch() and mvwdelch() functions delete the character at the position specified by the x and y parameters; the former deletes the character from stdscr; the latter from win.

-Is the y (row) coordinate of the position of the character to be removed.

-x Is the x (column) coordinate of the position of the character to be removed.
+- Is the y (row) coordinate of the position of the character to be removed. - Is the x (column) coordinate of the position of the character to be removed. x bkgdset(3XCURSES), insch(3XCURSES), libcurses(3XCURSES), attributes(5), standards(5)

-Is a pointer to the window containing the character to be removed. win bkgdset(3XCURSES), insch(3XCURSES), libcurses(3XCURSES), attributes(5), standards(5)